San Antonio Spinal Cord Injury Lawyer

 Your spinal column consists of 33 vertebrae (small bones) that protect your spinal cord.
 Small cushions, or gel-filled discs, sit between and protect your vertebrae and keep them from rubbing together.
 Ligaments connect your vertebrae, and muscles and tendons surround and support your spinal column.

 If you suffered a spinal cord injury that someone else’s negligence caused, you need skilled legal guidance.
-The personal injury attorneys at The Law Offices of George Salinas have the experience and knowledge to guide your claim toward its most favorable outcome.
+The personal injury attorneys at George Salinas Injury Lawyers have the experience and knowledge to guide your claim toward its most favorable outcome.

 A traumatic blow to the spinal cord or spinal column can lead to a partial or complete loss of sensation and function in the part of your body that the injured area controls (typically, areas below the injury).
 Significant loss of feeling is known as paralysis.
 The four primary categories of paralysis include: